 This Boston club gig was the first of two show Aerosmith played almost a year on from the infamous Mama Kin/s Dec 1994 concert that closed their “Get A Grip” Tour.

-The classic 1970s material set included several new songs (“Trouble”, “Something”, “The Farm”, “What Kind Of Love Are You On”, “Hole In My Sole”), some which would end up being recorded during album sessions with Glen Ballard in Miami, Spring 1996.
+The classic 1970s material set included several new songs (“Trouble”, “Something”, “The Farm”, “What Kind Of Love Are You On”, “Hole In My Soul”), some of which would end up being recorded during album sessions with Glen Ballard in Miami, Spring 1996.

 - Make It